 Research interests (sorted alphabetically):

-5. NATURAL VENTILATION/ARCHITECTURAL FLUID MECHANICS: Strategies for ventilating modern buildings without energy-intensive equipment are being rapidly developed, but many of the fundamental theoretical issues underlying this technology remain unresolved.
+6. NATURAL VENTILATION/ARCHITECTURAL FLUID MECHANICS: Strategies for ventilating modern buildings without energy-intensive equipment are being rapidly developed, but many of the fundamental theoretical issues underlying this technology remain unresolved.
 In particular, it is unclear how to best optimize system performance given that real buildings have a complicated internal geometry and are forced by a combination of internal and external factors.
-I plan in future to examine these issues, particularly those concerning buoyancy-driven turbulent flow, using a combination of theory and lab- or full-scale experiment.
+Examining these issues, particularly as they relate to buoyancy-driven turbulent flow, necessitates a combination of theory and lab- or full-scale experiment.
 (More info).

 SCHOLARHIP OPPORTUNITIES FOR PROSPECTIVE GRADUATE STUDENTS AND POST-DOCS: